babaniyi/babaniyi.github.io/_posts/amazon-product-search.md

 ### 2.1.2.
 User-image interactions data
-Interaction data contains different typese of user interactions.
-This kind of data could help provide information on the kind of queries that user input and how they interact with it.
-The primary types of interactions are clicks, impressions and purchases (conversion, add-to-cart, etc) which however could be noisy.
-We will talk on this later, Table 1.2 shows a simplified example of user-image interaction metadata.
+Many kinds of user interactions are contained in interaction data.
+The type of queries users enter and their interactions with it may be revealed by this kind of data.
+Clicks, impressions, and purchases (conversion, add-to-cart, etc.) are the three main sorts of interactions, albeit they could be noisy.
+Table 1.2 displays a condensed example of user-image interaction metadata; we shall discuss this further.

 |  User ID      | Text query |  Displayed image ID | Interaction type | Timestamp |
 | -----------   | -----------    | -----------     |    -----------   | ----------- |